eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 User privacy is a key aspect in the design and implementation of the EUDI Wallet ecosystem.
-Attributes are presented as electronic attestations using formats based on salted and hashed attributed.
+Attributes are presented as electronic attestations using formats based on salted and hashed attributes.
 These attestations contain unique, fixed elements such as hash values, public keys, and signatures.
 Malicious Relying Parties could exploit these values to track Users by storing and comparing them across multiple transactions, identifying recurring patterns.
 This privacy threat,